rails/sprockets/README.md

 <%= asset_path("foo.js") %>
 ```

 Why would you want to use this behavior?
 It is common behavior where you might want to include an entire directory of files in a top level javascript.
-You can do this in sprockets using `require_tree .`
+You can do this in Sprockets using `require_tree .`

 ```
 //= require_tree .
 ```

 This has the problem that files are required alphabetically.
-If your directory has `jquery-ui.js` and `jquery.min.js` then sprockets will require `jquery-ui.js` before `jquery` is required which won't work (because jquery-ui depends on jquery).
+If your directory has `jquery-ui.js` and `jquery.min.js` then Sprockets will require `jquery-ui.js` before `jquery` is required which won't work (because jquery-ui depends on jquery).
 Previously the only way to get the correct ordering would be to rename your files, something like `0-jquery-ui.js`.
 Instead of doing that you can use an index file.

 For example, if you have an `application.js` and want all the files in the `foo/` folder you could do this: